uRadical/binder/Readme.md

   - JSON request body
   - Form-encoded request body
   - Cookies
-- Support for primitive types, custom types, slices, and nested structs
+- Support for primitive types, custom types, slices, and nested structs (arrays not supported - use slices)
 - Type conversion and validation
 - Support for required fields and omitempty behavior
 - Custom error handling and reporting